CutOffFrequency/piata/README.md

   2. before / after update analysis
   3. cross account analysis
 3. watch files loaded files for state change and alert?

+*Previous repo has been removed due to the accidental release of client information, a record of all previous commits has been preserved in the branch: prevcommits